 Sidalcea are available to buy from Hare Spring Cottage Plants throughout the year.

-They are supplied in 1 litre pots.
+They are supplied as mature plants in either 9cm or 1 litre pots.

 During the months of October-April the plants you receive will be dormant and showing little or no foliage.
 This is normal.